Profitbase/Episode-Docs/articles/flow/workspaces.md

 # Workspaces

-A Workspace is a logical container for Flows and artifacts.
+A Workspace is a logical container of Flows and artifacts.
 Workspace artifacts include [Workspace Variables](workspaces/workspace-variables.md) and [Workspace Objects](workspaces/workspace-objects.md), which are resources that can be shared by all Flows in the Workspace.
 A Workspace also defines which users have access to the Workspace.

 ## Workspace Objects

 Workspace Objects are reusable objects that consist of multiple values, for example a SQL Server connection having a server name, database name, username, and password.
-Instead of defining a different connection for every SQL Server action in a Flow, you can reuse an existing connection object and manage its settings in one central location.
+This means that, instead of defining a different connection for every SQL Server action in a Flow, you can reuse an existing connection definition and manage its settings in one central location.

+A Workspace object _property_, such as a user name in a SQL Server connection, may be a [Workspace variable](workspaces/workspace-variables.md).
+This means that a Workspace object may be configured to be dynamic based on which [Environment](environments.md) the Flow is in.

 [Read more about Workspace Objects](workspaces/workspace-objects.md)